Engineering Works

 Richard Salkeld, Head of Communications and Partnerships at Lumo, said: “At Lumo we’re all about creating memorable journeys, so what better way than to have three of the UK’s top crime writers dream up a brand-new thriller live on board?
 Our partnership with Bloody Scotland is about celebrating creativity and connecting communities, and today our customers got to be part of a story that started at 125 miles an hour on the East Coast Main Line.”

 All three authors are appearing at this year’s Bloody Scotland, Scotland’s International Crime Writing Festival, which takes place in Stirling from 12–14 September.
-Lumo is a proud partner of the event and will soon launch direct services between London Euston and Stirling, strengthening its commitment to connecting Scotland and beyond.
+Lumo is a proud partner of the event and will soon launch direct trains to Stirling from London Euston, strengthening its commitment to connecting Scotland and beyond.

 Bob McDevitt, Director of Bloody Scotland, said: “We’re always on the lookout for something new to do at the festival and can’t wait to see how this high speed crime story turns out - will the authors stay on the right track or will they go off the rails?!”